Bracket Clock Repair and Restoration Services in London

 If you have a bracket clock and have ever been told that it isn’t worth repairing or that parts aren’t available, look no further.
 Don’t just look for ‘english bracket clock repair near me’, look for repair from a skilled business who cares.
 You can read more about our repair services here.

-Harris Horology is only open by appointment - please initially contact us for an initial discussion about your watch and make an appointment here to bring your clock in to the studio.
+Harris Horology is only open by appointment - please initially contact us for an initial discussion about your watch and make an appointment here to bring your clock in to our Brixton studio.

 Contact us here for a repair quote.